A Nature Paper Says AGI Is Already Here - Not Everyone Agrees

 Other critics point to coherence collapse - the documented tendency of frontier models to lose logical consistency during extended reasoning sessions.
 If intelligence requires maintaining coherent thought over time, current models still fall short.

-There is also a striking disconnect between the paper's conclusions and the views of working AI researchers.
+There's also a striking disconnect between the paper's conclusions and the views of working AI researchers.
 A March 2025 survey found that 76% of top AI researchers deemed current methods "unlikely" to achieve AGI - even as the machines they build pass Turing tests and solve Olympiad problems.

 Why This Matters

-Belkin, one of the paper's co-authors, offered a candid explanation for why the AGI debate generates so much heat: "This is an emotionally charged topic because it challenges human exceptionalism and our standing as being uniquely intelligent."
+Belkin, one of the paper's co-authors, offered a candid explanation for why the AGI debate creates so much heat: "This is an emotionally charged topic because it challenges human exceptionalism and our standing as being uniquely intelligent."

 The authors frame the current moment as a third cognitive revolution - after Copernicus displaced Earth from the center of the universe and Darwin displaced humans from the pinnacle of biology.
 Now we must contend "with the prospect that there are more kinds of minds than we had previously entertained."

 Danks, the policy-focused member of the team, pointed to the practical stakes: "We're developing AI systems that can dramatically impact the world without being mediated through a human."
-Whether or not we call these systems AGI, the governance questions they raise are urgent and real.
+Whether we call these systems AGI, the governance questions they raise are urgent and real.

 The Real Question